ngb1/HW12/README.md

 ## Step 2 - MongoDB and Flask Application

-Use MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.
+Used MongoDB with Flask templating to create a new HTML page that displays all of the information that was scraped from the URLs above.

 * Started by converting your Jupyter notebook into a Python script called `scrape_mars.py` with a function called `scrape` that will execute all of your scraping code from above and return one Python dictionary containing all of the scraped data.